Dominance of Veiled Heart

 No!!
 Let's at least try to understand this.
 You can do it, girl!
 Think of it as a puzzle.

-Grabbing a quill and paper, I began scribbling anything that made sense, but nothing made any sense at all.
+Grabbing a quill and paper with a shakly hands, I began scribbling anything that made sense, but...nothing made any sense at all.

 What should I do?
-The prince's piercing gaze bore into me, a silent, oppressive force that amplified the pressure tenfold.
-I can't help but restrain my movement and can't properly think.
-Desperation clawed at me.
+The prince's piercing gaze bore into me, a silent, oppressive force that made the air heavy and my thoughts scatter.
+I froze.
+The weight of it pressed down on me, locking my limbs in place.
+Desperation clawed at my mind, urging me to act, yet leaving me paralyzed.

 "I mean, would you kindly give me some space to think, Your Highness?
 I can't focus with you watching me so intently."